italiangrid/voms/documentation/voms-admin-guide/3.4.2/vo-admin-guide.md

 ### The Group-Manager role <a name="group-manager-role"></a>

-Starting with version 3.4.0, VOMS Admin provides support for the 'Group-Manager' VOMS role, which, when assigned to a VO member in the context a group, grants privileges to manage group and role requests for such group.
+Starting with version 3.4.0, VOMS Admin provides support for a VOMS role called 'Group-Manager', which, when assigned to a VO member in the context a group, grants privileges to manage group and role requests for such group.
+The 'Group-Manager' role is inacitve by default, but its inherent privileges are activated automitcally simply by creating a role with its name in VOMS Admin.

 To enable the 'Group-Manager' role: